High-Density Weapon Storage: Basic Understanding

 Cube systems allow for fast access to large inventories of weapons and gear.
 These systems work extremely well for security force armories as well as for reaction force and rapid response teams.

-These systems can save a lot of space howerver there are serious workflow and ergonomic issues to be considered.
+These systems can save a lot of space however there are serious workflow and ergonomic issues to be considered.
 In active armories such as base security forces, ergonomics and workflow are critical.
-In the example below we were brought in to evaluate a solution developed by a high density storage company.
+In the example below we were brought in to evaluate a solution developed by a high-density storage company.
 While they were very experienced in commercial and medical records storage, they did not understand armories.

 Image left: Armorers must wait to open an aisle until others are done.
 This can create a huge bottleneck.

 Image Right: with a static storage system, all armorers can access all weapons.
-Weapon racks are also in rows aligned with the work flow.
-In this case efficient operations is more critical than simple space saving.
+Weapon racks are also in rows aligned with the workflow.
+In this case, efficient operations are more critical than simple space-saving.

 There are many options and considerations when evaluating a mobile aisle system.
 It is very important that the storage specialist with whom you are working has a lot of experience with military weapon storage.